parsonsh/eaoTools/README.md

 This is a respository for all useful scrips I use for my EAO/JCMT work.

+## allreduce-sc2.pl

+script used to reduce SCUBA-2 data when provided <ut> <obsid> and <name>. data reduced using makemap with the dimmconfig already specified in the script

 ### calc-density.py

 I want this to be the function I call in future for all future density calculations